Respiratory Protection Program Review Checklist [FREE PDF]

 - Estimated Time: 50-70 minutes

-- Has the written program been updated within the past 12 months or after any significant change in respirator use?
+- Has the written program been reviewed and updated within the past 12 months or after any significant operational change?

-- Is the written program made available to all affected employees upon request?
+- Is the written program readily accessible to all employees who use respirators?

 Hazard Assessment & Respirator Selection

-- Has an industrial hygiene hazard assessment been conducted to identify all respiratory hazards in the workplace?
+- Has a documented hazard assessment been performed to identify all respiratory hazards in each work area?

-- For IDLH (Immediately Dangerous to Life or Health) atmospheres, are SCBA or supplied-air respirators with egress capability used?
+- Are IDLH (Immediately Dangerous to Life or Health) atmospheres identified and appropriate SCBA or supplied-air respirators with egress bottles specified?

 Medical Evaluation Program

-- Is the OSHA-required medical questionnaire (Appendix C to 1910.134) administered confidentially by the PLHCP?
+- Is medical evaluation conducted using the OSHA-required medical questionnaire (Appendix C to 1910.134) or equivalent?

-- Are medical evaluation records retained per OSHA 1910.1020 requirements and kept confidential?
+- Are medical evaluation records maintained confidentially and retained per OSHA 1910.1020 requirements?

 Respirator Use Procedures